Beattock railway station: History

+In steam days, Beattock was of some importance is railway terms, as it was common practice for northbound trains to stop there in order for a bank engine to be added to the train, and assist them for the 10 mile climb to Beattock Summit.
+Because of the importance of Beattock Summit, the main line route between London and Glasgow became known as ‘via Beattock’ in order to differentiate it from the East Coast Main Line, As late as the mid-1960s there were over 150 staff employed by the railway at Beattock.

 The station features in the novel The Thirty-Nine Steps, written by John Buchan.
 Richard Hannay walks to the station from Moffat, before catching a night-train south to England.
 There is a short story "Beattock for Moffatt" by Robert Bontine Cunninghame Graham about a Scotsman with consumption hoping to reach Beattock before he dies.